The Speculative Future and Challenges of a Quantum Internet

 Exploring the Feasibility and Requirements for a Quantum Internet

 The quantum internet remains a distant goal.
-Quantum computing, while groundbreaking, is noisy and error prone.
-This is because interconnected qubits not only interact with each other in desirable ways, but are prone to coupling with the external environment, causing noisy errors that limit performance.
-The sensitivity of qubits used for processing limits their capabilities, making it so only portions of their outputs are useful.
-Achieving long-distance quantum entanglement in a quantum internet, where particles must remain connected across vast spaces, is delicate and complex.
+Quantum computing, while groundbreaking, is noisy and error prone because interconnected qubits not only interact with each other in desirable ways, but are prone to coupling with the external environment, causing noisy errors that limit performance.

-Despite these hurdles, notable strides have been made, particularly within British Columbia: Researchers at the University of British Columbia have been awarded funds under the National Quantum Strategy to explore projects such as quantum communication, possibly leading to a quantum internet.
+Despite these hurdles, research is advancing.
+Researchers at the University of British Columbia have been awarded funds under the National Quantum Strategy to explore projects such as quantum communication, possibly leading to a quantum internet, and IBM’s modular approach to quantum computing could potentially provide a foundation for networking quantum computers.

 For a quantum internet to become a reality, we need fault-tolerant quantum computing.
 This means reliably useful and scalable quantum computers that have addressed the noise problem — an extremely difficult task.